Hardly anyone talks about money once you grow up.

 We live in the best time ever for you to go out on your own.
-The internet gives power and platform for everyone to start from nothing.
-Traditional university is becoming less important as companies like Google have started hiring people who didn’t go to university at all.
+The internet gives power and a platform for everyone to start from nothing.
+Traditional universities are becoming less important as companies like Google have started hiring people who didn’t go to university at all.

 Before you go out and start investing in yourself with classes and workshops, there are some things you need to look out for.

 Be an Action-Taker!
 Not a Content Consumer